-Two fully funded, full time, three-year PhD studentships are available in Warwick Medical School from September 2020.
-These include fees and monthly stipend based on the Research Councils recommended rate – for details see: www.ukri.org/skills/funding-for-research-training
+A fully funded, full time, three-year PhD studentship is available in Warwick Medical School, to commence as soon as possible in 2021.
+The studentship* includes fees and monthly stipend based on the Research Councils recommended rate – for details see: www.ukri.org/skills/funding-for-research-training

-The students will be based in one of the ARC WM’s themes, which are described on the website: warwick.ac.uk/fac/sci/med/about/centres/arc-wm/
+The student will be based in one of the ARC WM’s themes, which are described on the website: warwick.ac.uk/fac/sci/med/about/centres/arc-wm/

 Applications for these studentship are invited, focusing on one of the following topics:

-Studentships are available to UK and EU students.
-Applicants should have a strong ﬁrst degree (2:1 or above) or international equivalent in a relevant subject.
+Applicants should have a strong ﬁrst degree (2:1 or above) or international equivalent in a relevant subject (refer to the equivalent scores table to map an international degree onto the British system).
 Previous research experience is an advantage.

 Contact details for two academic referees should be provided.
 Professional references provided by your current or most recent line manager are acceptable if you have been out of higher education for over two years.

 International applicants not educated in English will be expected to obtain one of the recognised English Language qualifications with a specific score, as listed at the following link: warwick.ac.uk/study/postgraduate/apply/english/ The English language requirement for PhD in Medical Sciences, MSc by Research Medical Sciences, PhD in Interdisciplinary Biomedical Research and PhD in Molecular Biomedicine is Band A. The English language requirement for all other research degrees is Band B.